1EC4/cosc315p1/README.md

 ## Design Choices
 ###### When executing the processes concurrently
-  1. Create an array with the size equal to the number of copies chosen by the user
+  1. Creates an array with the size equal to the number of copies chosen by the user
-  2. In a loop, use **fork()** to create a child and assign a PID to each index in the array
+  2. In a loop, uses **fork()** to create a child and assign a PID to each index in the array
-      - Notify user of each child created along with their respective PID numbers
+      - Notifies user of each child created along with their respective PID numbers
-      - Use **execvp()** to start each of the copied programs 3.
+      - Uses **execvp()** to start each of the copied programs
+  3. Uses **fork()** to create a timer child that keeps track of the timeout
+      - Notifies user of the timer child created along with its PID number
   4.
   5.
   6.
   7.